Buy mulled wine, port, sherry & bubbly.

 Ed Elf: I recently saw a TV clip of cook Fanny Craddock, from the old days.
 All eyelashes and lipstick, she was.
 Bit scary!

 Mrs. C: If you haven’t already, this is also a good time to put in your turkey order – indeed your overall meat order – with your local butcher, local farm or with your preferred online supplier.
 Think of the size you’ll require, bearing in mind the bird has to fit into a roasting tray that then has to fit into your oven.
 Don’t get this bit wrong, whatever you do.
 Get the tape measure out if needs be.
 It may be just as well to add extra large tin foil, roasting bags, disposable or metal roasting tray, large carving board/platter and turkey baster to your list right now, so you have all your bases covered.

 Ed Elf: So you have all your basters covered.

 - Mail off your parcels and packages for overseas.

 - Ensure you have a plentiful supply of mince pies or festive treats of your choice, along with delicious drink, to accompany the decorating fun to come later in the week.

 - Make your own mince pies if you are so inclined.

-- Submit your turkey and/or overall meat order to your online supplier (or make a note to do it in person tomorrow at your local butchers) – and consider the turkey roll option.
+- Submit your turkey and/or overall meat order to your online supplier (or make a note to do it in person tomorrow at your local butchers).

 - Check you have all the turkey accoutrements, like foil, roasting tin and baster.